espressomd/espresso/doc/sphinx/system_setup.rst

 see there.

-The friction (dissipative) and noise (random) term are coupled via the fluctuation- dissipation theorem.
+The friction (dissipative) and noise (random) term are coupled via the fluctuation-dissipation theorem.
 The friction term is a function of the relative velocity of particle pairs.
 The DPD thermostat is better for dynamics than the Langevin thermostat, since it mimics hydrodynamics in the system.